Resolution of the Oberwolfach problem: Preliminaries

 For a $2$-regular graph $F$, let $\cC(F)$ denote the collection of cycles in~$F$.
 We also refer to a $2$-regular graph as a \defn{cycle factor}.
 Let $G$ be a graph.
 We denote by $e(G)$ the number of edges of~$G$, and by $|G|$ the number of vertices of~$G$.
 For sets $U,U'\sub V(G)$, we define $e_G(U)$ as the number of edges of the graph induced by $U$ and $e_G(U,U')$ as the number of pairs $(u,u')\in U\times U'$ such that $uu'\in E(G)$.
 Hence, $e_G(U,U)=2e_G(U)$.
 For a vertex $v\in V(G)$, we define $d_G(v,U):=|N_G(v)\cap U|$, where $N_G(v)$ is the neighbourhood of $v$ in~$G$.
 For a subgraph $H\In G$, we write $G-H$ for the graph with vertex set $V(G)$ and edge set $E(G)\sm E(H)$.
 We write $G\sm X$ for the graph obtained from $G$ by removing the vertices of~$X$, and $G\sm H:=G\sm V(H)$.
 Given two graphs $G_1$ and $G_2$, define $G_1\bigtriangleup G_2$ to be the graph on $V(G_1)\cup V(G_2)$ whose edge set is $(E(G_1)\setminus E(G_2))\cup (E(G_2)\setminus E(G_1))$.

 Given graphs $F$ and~$G$, a function $\sigma\colon V(F)\to V(G)$ is a \defn{homomorphism} if $\sigma(x)\sigma(y)\in E(G)$ for all $xy\in E(F)$.
 An injective homomorphism is called an \defn{embedding}.
+(Note that non-edges need not be preserved, that is, the corresponding subgraphs of $F$ in $G$ are not required to be induced.)
 For a fixed graph $F$, an \defn{$F$-factor} in a graph $G$ is a collection $\cF$ of vertex-disjoint copies of $F$ in $G$ which cover all vertices of~$G$.
 An \defn{$F$-decomposition} of $G$ is a collection $\cF$ of edge-disjoint copies of $F$ in $G$ which cover all edges of~$G$.
 An $F$-decomposition $\cF$ is called \defn{resolvable} if it can be partitioned into $F$-factors.

 For a collection of graphs $\cH$, we define $e(\cH)$ by $\sum_{H\in \cH}e(H)$.
 We write $G-\cH$ for the graph with vertex set $V(G)$ and edge set $E(G)\setminus \bigcup_{H\in \cH}E(H)$.
 We also write $\Delta(\cH)$ for the maximum degree of $\bigcup_{H\in \cH}H$.
 We say that $\cH=\Set{H_1,\dots,H_t}$ \defn{packs} into a graph $G$ if there exist edge-disjoint subgraphs $H_1',\dots,H_t'$ in $G$ such that $H_i'$ is a copy of $H_i$ for each $i\in[t]$.